 The teams placed first to sixth of Phase 1 will play a round robin amongst them to decide the placements for the play-offs.
 The Points from the regular season will not be taken along.
-The first placed team receives four bonus points, the second placed team receives three bonus points, the third-placed team receives two bonus points and the fourth-placed team receives one bonus point.
+The first placed team receives four bonus points, the second placed team receives three bonus points, the third-placed team receives two bonus points, and the fourth-placed team receives one bonus point.
 Teams placed in fifth and sixth after the regular season will not receive bonus points.

-The teams placed 1-4 after the last Phase2a Master Round of Regular season qualify directly for the best-of-five Quarter final series.
+All teams Phase 2a Master Round of Regular season qualify directly for the bestof-seven Quarter final series.